internetarchive/dweb-mirror/README.md

 #### 4. Edit configuration
 TODO EDIT AND TEST FROM HERE DOWN

-* Edit `dweb-mirror/config.js` … **this location may change**
+* Copy `dweb-mirror/dweb-mirror.config.yaml` to your home directory and edit, for now see `configDefaults.yaml` for inline documentation.

   * `directories`  should point at places you want the cache to store and look for files - at least one of these should exist
   * `archiveui/directories` you probably dont need to change this as it will usually guess right, but it points to the “dist” subdirectory of wherever dweb-archive is either cloned or installed by npm install.
-  * `apps.crawl` includes a structure that lists what collections are to be installed.
-The default is to get the first 5 movies from the `prelinger` collection and the tiles.
-This is good for testing and can be deleted later.
+  * `apps.crawl` includes a structure that lists what collections are to be installed, I suggest testing and then editing
-    * for now see config.js for documentation

 Note that directories specified in the config file can be written using with shell / unix conventions such as "~/" or "../".